 Lorraine Mace is the humour columnist for Writing Magazine.
 As well as being head judge for the Writers’ Forum monthly fiction competitions, she also writes two columns for the magazine.
 Lorraine is a tutor for Writers Bureau and also runs her own private critique and author mentoring service.
 She is co-author, with Maureen Vincent-Northam, of THE WRITER’S ABC CHECKLIST (Accent Press).

-Her novel for children, , is available in both paperback and e-book formats.
+Her novel for children, VLAD THE INHALER - HERO IN THE MAKING, is available in both paperback and e-book formats.
 Writing as Frances di Plino, she is the author of the D.I.
-Paolo Storey crime thriller series: BAD MOON RISING, SOMEDAY NEVER COMES, CALL IT PRETENDING and LOOKING FOR A REASON
+Paolo Storey crime thriller series: BAD MOON RISING, , and

 Coming soon: Vlad the Inhaler – Hero at Large.
 In addition to the Vlad the Inhaler trilogy, Lorraine is working on a series of novels for the same age group, featuring Jonas Fry, which could best be described as Randall and Hopkirk (deceased) meets Buffy the Vampire Slayer – but without the vampires!